Alzarath/Booru-Cogs/README.md

 ## Features

+Here's a full list of commands that can be run by the cog and detailed explanations as to what they do.

+Command examples are formatted in the following way:
+`[p]` stands for the bot's prefix (e.g. `!`)
+`[booru]` stands the the booru's command (e.g `dan`, `gel`, etc.)
+`[tags...]` is where you designate any amount of tags to search for
+`[tag]` is a singular desired tag to be filtered
+Anything else should be common sense.

 ### Search

 The default functionality of the cogs.
 Searches the associated booru for the entered tags and posts the latest result in the chat.
 `[p][booru] [tags...]`

 ### Random Search

 Searches for a random image from the associated booru, optionally with tags, and posts the result in the chat.
 `[p][booru]r [tags...]`

 ### Filter List